ccjjmartin/setup.environment/README.md

 Introduction
 ------------

-Environement setup is something that if you don't do right the first time around it will come back to haunt you because you will spend a lot of time fighting with your tools instead of your tools helping you.
+Environment setup is something that if you don't do right the first time around it will come back to haunt you because you will spend a lot of time fighting with your tools instead of your tools helping you.
 Also, installing tools with `sudo` can result in you having to use that tool with `sudo` for every command.